 –Chekhov, From Siberia, 12 May 1890

-In the USA, where every schmo can drive a car, and where you can’t carry out the most basic functions without an automobile, driving is a mundane matter requiring a limited set of rudimentary skills.
+In the USA, where every bozo can drive a car, and where you can’t carry out the most basic functions without an automobile, driving is a mundane matter requiring a limited set of rudimentary skills.
 We take 15-year old hormone-addled children and hand them car keys.
 Mostly our automobiles do the brain work, communicating with us through little screens, lights, and beeps.
 Your car beeps when you approach and unlocks your door.
 It might even turn on the engine for you.
 It tells you to fasten your seat belt, to buckle up your kids.
 It warms your seat, calibrates the air, listens to voice commands, dials your phone, plays music for you.
-To back up, you don’t need to actually have to look in the rear mirror.
+To back up, you don’t look backwards, or into the rear mirror; you stare at a screen in FRONT of you.
 You push a button and your car maintains a consistent speed, allowing you to rest your gas-pedal foot.
-It warns you if the highway patrol is near, if someone is passing you, if someone gets too close, if there is a pedestrian nearby.
+It warns you if the highway patrol is near, if someone is passing you, if a car gets too close, if there is a pedestrian nearby.
 Shout an address to your dashboard, and a voice tells you how to get where you’re going, instructs you where to turn, calculates how long it will take to get there, and lets you know if there are any issues with traffic.
 You can carry on just about every imaginable human activity while behind the wheel.
 You can eat an entire meal, have your coffee, communicate with friends and family, preen, rehearse your speech.
 Some cars operate with no driver at all.

 Which provokes the question: why do we need human beings at all?